 At Betfred the transactional currency is British Pounds (GBP) but you can deposit in a range of currencies which it will convert based on the daily rate in the Financial Times.
 You can deposit in: Australian Dollars (AUD), Canadian Dollars (CAD), Danish, Kroner (DKK), Euros (EUR), Hong Kong Dollars (HKD), Icelandic Kroner (ISK), Japanese Yen (JPY), Malaysian Ringgits (MYR), New Zealand Dollars (NZD), Norwegian Kroner (NOK), South African Rand (ZAR), Swedish Krona (SEK), Thai Baht (THB), UK Pounds (GBP) and United States Dollars (USD).

-You can withdraw your funds using all the methods you can deposit with, however, you will have to withdraw using the method you used to deposit where possible.
+You can withdraw your funds using most of the methods you can deposit with, however, you will have to withdraw using the method you used to deposit where possible.

 The minimum withdrawal amount is just £5 across the board or £25 for bank transfers and wires, whereas the maximum withdrawal limits vary by method.
 There is some conflicting information on the website here, as Debit cards state no maximum but other terms state a general maximum of £20k per transaction, so best to check in with them if you are planning on withdrawing larger amounts.
 Some methods such as Neteller have very low limits of only £4k so choose your payment method wisely.

-Whereas card withdrawals are all processed by Betfred within 48 hours, after allowing for normal banking procedures it can take 2-5 working days to appear in your account.
-Withdrawals can often clear in a matter of hours through other services such as Skrill, Paypal and Neteller, although the 48 hour processing time is still a possibility.
+Whereas card withdrawals are all processed by Betfred within 48 hours (but usually on the same day), after allowing for normal banking procedures it can take 2-5 working days to appear in your account in some instances but it is usually much faster.
+Withdrawals can often clear in a matter of hours through other services such as Skrill, Paypal and Neteller.

 Betfred offers a middle ground when it comes to maximum bets and payouts.
 Minimum and maximum bet amounts are defined by the odds and selection are usually shown on the bet slip.
 Minimum bets can be as low as £0.05 with Betfred and maximum bets are defined by the maximum payouts.